corda/cdl-example/README.md

 This particular evolution (Propose, Reject, Repropose, Agree, Complete) is used as the base happy path case in the unit tests and most of the test cases follow this order, see `/contracts/AgreementContractTests.kt`

-# Approach to writing the Contract
+# Approach for converting the CDL into Contract Code

 ## 'Sub' verify functions for each Constraint

 As smart Contracts become more complicated, the risk of missing some important control grows.
-To reduce this risk the smart contract is split up into sub verify functions which each deal with one of the types of constraints defined in CDL Smart contract view.
+To reduce this risk the smart contract is split up into sub-verify functions which each deal with one of the types of constraints defined in CDL Smart contract view.
 (With the exception of the blue Flow constraints which are not implemented in the Contract and are more notes on what the flows should be doing.)

 ```kotlin
     override fun verify(tx: LedgerTransaction) {